-Just like De Leon, many people are still misinformed about depression and how it affects not just the person having it, but also around them.
-Let us shed some light on common misconceptions about depression.
+Many are still misinformed about depression and how it affects not just the person having it, but also those around them.
+Let us shed some light on common misconceptions about this disease.

 According to the American Psychiatric Association, depression is a common and serious medical illness that negatively affects how you feel, the way you think and how you act.
 Some telling symptoms of depression are: